SEMICeu/documentation/puri.md

 Without it, nobody can verify the original values and the risk exists that a local usage changes the semantics for the identifier unnoticed.
 Dereferencing is thus a technical mean to ensure that semantics are stable and not shifting behind the back of users.

+PURIs form the foundation of data specifications.
+In order to unambigously fix the semantics of terms in a data specification, each term gets a URI assigned.
+This URI is either an existing URI or a new URI minted within [one of the persistent URI domains](#supported-domains-by-semic) from SEMIC.
+Reusing PURIs from external domains means that the data specification will rely on the semantics and the governance associated with the external URI to set the semantics of the term.
+For those terms that are identified by a PURI within a SEMIC owned domain, it is the editors duty to perform the neccesary editorial effort to maintain the correctness of the shared content via dereferenceability.
+In this chapter the setup and basic editorial maintenance activities for PURIs within SEMIC are described.

 ## PURIs at SEMIC